nccgroup/ScoutSuite/README.md

     $ python Scout.py --provider azure --azure-cli

-When using Scout in an Azure virtual machine with the Reader role on it's identity, you may use Scout using the following command:
+When using Scout in an Azure virtual machine with the Reader role, you may use Scout using the following command:

     $ python Scout.py --provider azure --azure-msi